aza547/wow-recorder/README.md

 The recording done by Warcraft Recorder is made possible by packaging up [OBS](https://obsproject.com/).
 We wouldn't stand a chance at providing something useful without it.
 Big thanks to the OBS developers.

-This application is also heavily reliant on the [OBS Studio Node Packge](https://github.com/stream-labs/obs-studio-node) to provide bindings to libOBS.
+This application is also heavily reliant on [OBS Studio Node](https://github.com/stream-labs/obs-studio-node) to provide bindings to libOBS.
 Special mention for the folks over at [Streamlabs](https://streamlabs.com/) for open-sourcing the project.